wp-plugins/featured-post-with-thumbnail/readme.txt

 This plugin let's you add - to any spot on your blog's sidebar - a section dedicated to the articles you'd like to highlight.
 How it works is very simple: once it's installed and activated you can decide which articles to add to the highlights section, how many to display, the display order mode and the size of the image retrieved (it takes the first image in the article and automatically resizes it using the "timthumb.php" script).

+**Subscribe Plugin Newsletter**

+<a href="http://yourinspirationweb.com/list/?p=subscribe&amp;id=4">Sign up</a> for our Newsletter Plugin and remain informed about news concerning its development and related improvements.

+**Support Forum**

+For any clarifications, suggestions, or criticism you can leave a comment on <a href="http://forum.yourinspirationweb.com/support-featured-post-with-thumbnail-plugin-f21.html">Forum Support</a>.

 **Some Features**